 i.
-What was the original context of usage of the term?ii.
-What is its current definition in International Law?iii.
-Is the term being applied accurately based on the lived experience of people on the ground?iv.
+What was the original context of usage of the term?

+ii.
+What is its current definition in International Law?

+iii.
+Is the term being applied accurately based on the lived experience of people on the ground?

+iv.
 Why might some people around you find this difficult and become more entrenched in a counter-viewpoint?

-"I live with the fear of a rise in Jewish persecution and I need Israel to exist as a safe haven for me.
-I fear that behind this accusation is the demonisation of Jewish people and a call for Israel to be destroyed".
 "I live with the constant suspicion of society around me that just because I am Muslim, I must support terrorism.
 I fear that behind this accusation is the demonisation of Muslim people and that Palestine will never be recognised as a state."

-ACTIONS RELATED TO THE TRIGGERS
+ACTIONS RELATED TO TRIGGERS